ksenzee/rest_router/README.md

 REST Router
 ===========

-Module that allows to create multiple REST endpoints defined in code.
+Module that allows creating multiple REST endpoints defined in code.
 No UI is included in this module.
 Key features:

   - lightweight